TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight/hdinsight-denypublicip.md

     cloudEnvironments="public"
 />

-# We ran diagnostics on your resource and found the following issue

 ## Problem

-Creation of the HDInsight cluster <!--$ClusterDnsName-->[ClusterDnsName]<!--/$ClusterDnsName--> failed because the there is a public policy in place to deny the creation of public IPs.
-HDInsight cluster creation requires two public IPs in order for creation to be successful.
+We determined that creation of the HDInsight cluster <!--$ClusterDnsName-->[ClusterDnsName]<!--/$ClusterDnsName--> failed because there is a public policy in place to deny the creation of public IPs.
+HDInsight cluster creation requires two public IPs.

 ## **Recommended steps**
-Modify the public policy <!--$policyDefinitionName-->[policyDefinitionName]<!--/$policyDefinitionName--> to allow public IP creation and trigger a cluster creation deployment.
+Modify the public policy <!--$policyDefinitionName-->[policyDefinitionName]<!--/$policyDefinitionName--> to allow public IP creation and then reattempt creation of the HDInsight cluster.